 All Connecticut LLCs must file an annual report with the Connecticut Secretary of State.
 The report is due in the anniversary month that the LLC was formed.
 The report must be filed online on the Secretary of State’s website.
 The filing fee is $20.

 All LLCs organized outside of Connecticut must register with the Connecticut Secretary of State to do business in Connecticut.
 Foreign LLCs must appoint a registered agent for service of process physically located in Connecticut.
-To register, file an Application for Registration, Limited Liability Company-Foreign.
+To register, file an Foreign Registration Statement, Limited Liability Company-Foreign.
 The application may be completed and filed online or by postal mail.
 The filing fee is $120.

 Before filing, make sure the LLC’s name is available in Connecticut by checking the Connecticut Secretary of State’s business name database.
 If the name is not available, the foreign LLC may use a designated name to transact business in Connecticut.